-The average mathematics scale score of students in the District of Columbia who reported that neither parent graduated from high school did not differ significantly from that of students who reported that at least one parent graduated from high school or at least one parent had some education after high school but was lower than that of students who reported that at least one parent graduated from college.
+The average mathematics scale score of students in Florida who reported that neither parent graduated from high school did not differ significantly from that of students who reported that at least one parent graduated from high school but was lower than that of students who reported that at least one parent had some education after high school or at least one parent graduated from college.

-Students in the District of Columbia who reported that at least one parent had some education after high school had a lower average scale score in 1996 than in 1992.
-The average scale score of students in the District of Columbia who reported that neither parent graduated from high school, at least one parent graduated from high school, or at least one parent graduated from college did not change significantly between 1992 and 1996.
+The average scale score of students in Florida who reported that neither parent graduated from high school, at least one parent graduated from high school, at least one parent had some education after high school, or at least one parent graduated from college did not change significantly between 1992 and 1996.